 wrapit Perl Code List

-This is the Perl code for wrapit, a small formatting program that reads SAS input or SPSS data list statement and outputs them five to a line.
+This is the Perl code for wrapit, a small Perl formatting program that reads SAS input or SPSS data list statement and outputs them five to a line.
 This assumes you have Perl available and that it can be found by the "env" program.
-If neither of those conditions are met, you can still run the program as perl wrapit.pl (or perl wrapit5.pl).
+Otherwise you can run the program as perl wrapit.pl (or perl wrapit5.pl).

 If you want a different output format, just modify the printf command.
 Or modify the "for" statement if you want a different number of columns (i+=5).
 Since it currently does 5 columns the program was called wrapit5.